Warner Bros. Studio Tour London - The Making of Harry Potter (with Transport)

 - Step into the Great Hall, walk down Diagon Alley™ and visit Dumbledore’s office

-- See actual costumes and props from all eight Harry Potter™ films.
+- See actual costumes and props from all eight Harry Potter™ films

-- Cancel your booking and receive a full refund up to 72 hours before your time of travel
+- Cancel your booking and receive a full refund up to 48 hours before your time of travel

 The Art Department

 On your tour you’ll come across the incredible Hogwarts Castle model.
 A team of 86 artists and crewmembers built the first version of the castle, which was enhanced with digital effects to create the unforgettably realistic views of the school.
-With 2,500 fibre optic lights, which flicker to give the illusion of students walking through corridors, real gravel and plants, if you calculated all the man hours that went in to making the model, you’re talking 74 years!
+With 2,500 fibre optic lights, which flicker to give the illusion of students walking through corridors, real gravel and plants, if you calculated all the working hours that went in to making the model, you’re talking 74 years!

 The Special Effects

 It may come as a surprise to many fans to learn that their favourite special effects were actually real!
 The slithering door to the Chamber of Secrets is often mistaken for a visual effect but it’s a fully operational door, as is the incredibly intricate Gringotts bank door.